gofr-dev/gofr/docs/quick-start/configuration/page.md

 ```

 ## Configuring Environments in GoFr
-GoFr uses an environment variable, `APP_ENV`, to determine the application`s current environment.
+GoFr uses an environment variable, `APP_ENV`, to determine the application's current environment.
 This variable also guides GoFr to load the corresponding environment file.

 ### Example:
 If `APP_ENV` is set to `dev`, GoFr will attempt to load the `.dev.env` file from the configs directory.
 If this file is not found, GoFr will default to loading the `.env` file.